-Where to buy farmers' market fruits, veggies and butter tarts on your way to the cottage
+10 great farmers' markets to hit on your way to the cottage

 5141 Simcoe Rd.
 10, RR2, Alliston, 705-435-2141, murphysfarmmarket.com

-What to buy: Potatoes, carrots, beets, romaine lettuce, tomatoes, sweet corn, peaches, nectarines.
-Also: butter tarts.
+What to buy: Potatoes, carrots, beets, tomatoes, sweet corn, peaches, plums.
+Also: pies.

 Round the Bend Farm